 Pacific Imperial Mines Inc. ("the Company") was incorporated under the British Columbia Business Corporations Act since September 18, 1987.
 The Company's shares are listed on the TSX Venture Exchange.
-The Company's principal office is located at Suite 550, 800 West Pender Street, Vancouver, BC V6C 1G8.
+The Company's principal office is located at Suite 550, 800 West Pender Street, Vancouver, B.C.
+Canada V6C 1G8.
 The principal business of the Company is the identification, evaluation and acquisition of mineral properties, as well as exploration of mineral properties once acquired.

-These condensed interim consolidated financial statements of the Company have been prepared on a goingconcern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
+These financial statements of the Company have been prepared on a going-concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.

-The Company has experienced losses since its inception amounting to \$5,720,904 as of March 31, 2015 (June 30, 2014 - \$5,483,002).
+The Company has experienced losses since its inception amounting to \$5,689,831 as of September 30, 2015 (June 30, 3015 - \$5,675,158).
 The ability of the Company to meet its commitments as they become payable is dependent on the ability of the Company to acquire assets or a business or an interest therein, obtain the necessary financing, and develop assets or operations which will generate cash flows, either as a result of their disposal or from ongoing operations.
 The Company does not currently have assets or a business capable of generating ongoing cash flows.
 Although the Company has sufficient cash to meet its current administrative costs, there is no assurance that the Company will be successful in making an acquisition or in raising the necessary financing to do so.
 These conditions along with other matters indicate the existence of material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
-While the consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, adverse conditions may cast significant doubt upon the validity of this assumption.
+While the financial statements have been prepared on the basis of accounting principles applicable to a going concern, adverse conditions may cast significant doubt upon the validity of this assumption.